-The Group is subject to Value Added Tax ("VAT") for real estate business and other services except exempt supplies in accordance with the VAT regulations prevailing in the Kingdom of Saudi Arabia.
-The amount of VAT liability is determined by applying the applicable tax rate to the value of supply ("Output VAT") less VAT paid on purchases ("Input VAT").
+Other than disposal of real estate transactions covered under RETT law, the Group is subject to Value Added Tax ("VAT") for the supply of other goods and services in accordance with the VAT regulations prevailing in the Kingdom of Saudi Arabia.
+The amount of VAT liability is determined by applying the applicable tax rate to the value of supply ("Output VAT") less VAT paid on purchases other than claimable under RETT law ("Input VAT").
 The Group reports revenue and purchases net of VAT for all the periods presented in the Consolidated Statement of Profit or Loss and Other Comprehensive Income.
-However, Input VAT related to exempt supplies is added to the cost of purchases whereas Input VAT related to mixed supplies is claimed using the Default Rate Formula.
+However, Input VAT related to exempt supplies, is added to the cost of purchases whereas Input VAT related to mixed supplies is claimed using the Proportional Default Rate Formula.